 Under a bilateral partnership agreement, the Algerian region of Tizi Ouzou will benefit from Québec’s expertise and technological know-how in the development of a climate change strategy.
 Established under the UN Development Program’s Territorial Approach to Climate Change, the partnership was confirmed by Québec Premier Jean Charest and Cherif Rahmani, Algeria’s Minister of Land Use Planning, Environmental Protection and Tourism, in early October at the second Governors’ Global Climate Summit in Los Angeles.

 The Climate Project Canada (TCP Canada), the Canadian branch of the organization founded by former US Vice President Al Gore, will establish its headquarters in Montréal.
 Premier Jean Charest recently announced that the Québec government would assist TCP Canada with launching its activities and would provide operating support.

-Pierre Arcand, Québec’s Minister of International Relations and Minister Responsible for La Francophonie, will be undertaking an official visit to China from October 9-17.
-He will be accompanied by a large delegation of approximately 50 people representing Québec companies and institutions, together with environmental and IT researchers and representatives of the tourism sector and the Centre for the International Promotion of Quebec Public Expertise (CIPQPE).
+Pierre Arcand, Québec’s Minister of International Relations and Minister Responsible for La Francophonie, is undertaking an official visit to China from October 9-17.
+He is accompanied by a large delegation of approximately 50 people representing Québec companies and institutions, together with environmental and IT researchers and representatives of the tourism sector and the Centre for the International Promotion of Québec Public Expertise (CIPQPE).

 On mission to Japan, Minister of International Relations and Minister Responsible for La Francophonie Pierre Arcand met with the Secretary of State for Foreign Affairs, Koichi Takemasa.
 This marks Mr. Takemasa’s first meeting with a foreign diplomat since the election of the new Hatoyama government on August 30, 2009.